OPERS History & Background

 - 208,361 are retirees and beneficiaries receiving monthly pension and/or health care coverage

 Nearly 3,680 public employers in Ohio are part of the OPERS system.

 How OPERS Works

-OPERS is governed by an unpaid governing board of 11 members responsible for the administration and management of the system.
+OPERS is governed by an unpaid governing board of 11 members responsible for the strategic direction and oversight of the System.
 Board members are elected by the employee groups they represent or are appointed by elected officials.

 The Ohio General Assembly oversees the retirement systems through the Ohio Retirement Study Council

 OPERS receives money from three main sources: